Malco Theatres

-Malco Theatres, Inc. is a family owned and operated movie theater chain that has been in business for over one hundred years.
-It has been led by four generations of the Lightman family.
+Malco Theatres, Inc. is an American movie theater chain founded in 1915 and based in Memphis, Tennessee.
+It has been owned and led by the Lightman family for four generations.
 Malco Theatres features 34 theatre locations with over 345 screens in six states (Arkansas, Kentucky, Louisiana, Mississippi, Missouri and Tennessee).
 Malco also operates three bowling centers and a family entertainment center in southern Louisiana and a family entertainment center in Oxford, Mississippi.